Your Birth Control Options: Pros and Cons of Contraception Methods

 Transcription:

 Scott Webb (Host): Today, I'm discussing birth control options for pregnancy prevention with Carrie Illg.
-She's a family nurse practitioner with Solution Health, and she's here today to tell us about the five categories of birth control and the pros and cons of each of them.
+She's a family nurse practitioner with SolutionHealth, and she's here today to tell us about the five categories of birth control and the pros and cons of each of them.

-This is Your Wellness Solution, the podcast by Elliot Health System and Southern New Hampshire Health, members of Solution Health.
+This is Your Wellness Solution, the podcast by Elliot Health System and Southern New Hampshire Health, members of SolutionHealth.
 I'm Scott Webb.
 Carrie, it's nice to have you here today.
-We're going to talk about birth control options, but for pregnancy prevention versus controlling periods and that sort of thing.
+We're going to talk about birth control options but for pregnancy prevention versus controlling periods and that sort of thing.
 So, I just want to start here.
-How do you help individuals or how can individuals find the contraception method that sort of best suits their needs and lifestyle?
+How do you help individuals, or how can individuals find contraception methods that best suit their needs and lifestyle?

 Carrie Illg: I think the best way to obtain birth control is certainly to talk to your healthcare provider.
-If people don't have a healthcare provider or a PCP primary care provider, there's other options out there, things like Planned Parenthood, which are often in bigger cities.
+If people don't have a healthcare provider or a PCP primary care provider, there are other options out there, things like Planned Parenthood, which are often in bigger cities.
 Other options include things like public health centers and college campuses are also amongst places where people can get birth control, predominantly college-aged kids, but that tends to be a highlight for a lot of our 20-year-old patients.

 Carrie Illg: Amongst the hormonal contraceptive options, we've got estrogen and progesterone combination medications.
 We also have progestin-only medications, which are still hormonal.
 We've got non-hormonal options.
-We've got surgical interventions and then we also have abstinence.
+We've got surgical interventions, and then we also have abstinence.

 Carrie Illg: Yeah.
 So, this includes things like the pill.
 The pill is based on a daily dosing schedule.
-There's lots of different options for pills.
+There are lots of different options for pills.
 Pills are determined based on patient needs and risk factors.
 I would say that a pro of taking a pill is that it's on your own accord.
 So, you can take the pill morning or evening.
 It's a once-a-day medication.
 A lot of people are already taking supplements and vitamins and maybe even some regularly scheduled medications.
 So, adding an extra pill regimen for pregnancy prevention would be a pro to that.
 I would say the con to taking a pill is similar to the pro in that it only will work if you take it.
 And unfortunately, the patients have to be responsible for daily dosing.
 So, medication compliance is a problem for some people with taking the pill.
 It is a daily dosing schedule.

 Host: All right.
 So then, let's go through the progestin-only methods.

 Carrie Illg: So, the progestin-only methods, I actually have four options for patients.
 Option number one is something called the Depo-Provera shot.
 It is an intramuscular shot that we do give in the office setting.
 This is given every 13 weeks in the office.
 It is a great option for people because it gives long-term birth control.
-The downfall of this is that your usage for this should be limited to two years.
+The downfall is that your usage for this should be limited to two years.
 It does have an impact on bone health for greater than two years use.
 The con to this is it is an injection, so it's similar to an immunization in that it's given intramuscularly.
 It does involve patients coming into the office every 13 weeks.
 The downfall of this also is it does have a high weight gain profile to this medication, so it's certainly not for everyone.

 Another option for progestin-only birth controls is something called an IUD, an intrauterine device.
 I've got three different varieties to offer patients as far as the progestin-only goes.
 This is an intrauterine device that is placed in the office.
-It is a set it and forget it type of method in that once it's placed, depending on which IUD patients go with, they can have three to even eight years of pregnancy prevention with no maintenance at all.
+It is a set-it-and-forget-it type of method in that once it's placed, depending on which IUD patients go with, they can have three to even eight years of pregnancy prevention with no maintenance at all.
 The con of this is that it is a procedure.
 It is not the most comfortable procedure to have, but we have patients who do it every day, and we have patients who request this method.

 Another method of progestin-only is back to pills.
-There is progestin-only pills available.
-These are taken once a day and similar to the estrogen and progesterone medication.
+There are progestin-only pills available.
+These are taken once a day and are similar to the estrogen and progesterone medication.
 These go by medication compliance, so you have to take them for them to work.
 This is a great option for people who can't take estrogen for a variety of reasons.
 And so, I like this option for people who still want a pill option but are intolerant to estrogen.

 Carrie Illg: Surgical interventions used to be considered reversible.
 They're really no longer considered reversible.
 So, we would call these surgical interventions permanent birth control methods.
 These are things like tubal ligations, hysterectomies, and partner vasectomy.
 This is when our male partners have vasectomies, eliminating our chances of pregnancy.
 Tubal ligation used to be called when the tubes are tied.
 These days, they're actually removing the tube.
 So, they're no longer reversible.
 Hysterectomy is a fancy way of saying the uterus is removed, thereby eliminating the chance of pregnancy.